deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 They both ignored the amused trills from the villagers as he ran his hand through her hair crest and sighed happily.
 “By the gods, I missed you…”

 “What happened?!” she asked.
-“It was only a hunt, you’ve been gone for... what’s *this?*”
+“It was only a hunt, you’ve been gone for...what’s *this?*”

 She had seen the… object on their litter.
 It didn’t quite look real, somehow: its edges were too straight and clean and its surface was as flat as still water.
 It was made of the same strange material as the sharp death-bird wing that Sky-Thinker now used as a knife, apart from a tangle of four strange dark flexible tubes like thick black guts that sprouted from one end.